Turing+ (pronounced TuringPlus) is a postgraduate, three-month paid fellowship program.

 Finally, Fellows start work at the company!
 We hope that Fellowships can turn into full time employment, but at a minimum, the Fellows will gain experience, networking opportunities, and portfolio projects to set them apart from other job seekers.

-Turing+ is funded by foundational money and the forward-thinking companies wanting to help get new people in the workforce.
-Companies are required to make a tax-deductible $2,500 donation to Turing School for each Fellow they host.
+Turing+ is funded by the forward-thinking companies wanting to help get new people in the workforce.
+Companies are required to make a tax-deductible $5,000 donation to Turing School for each Fellow they host.
 Beyond that contribution, the host company is under no obligation to hire the fellow or pay any additional hiring fees.
 Companies are welcome to provide a bonus directly to the Fellow.

 What partner companies say: